Legal Means of Taking Migratory Game Birds

 Waterfowl hunting is permitted on the following Department lakes from September 1 through March 31 during all open waterfowl seasons: American Horse (unless this area remains closed), Burtschi, Evans-Chambers, Hall, Jap Beaver, Nanih Waiya, Ozzie Cobb, Schooler and Vanderwork.
 Only temporary blinds may be used on these lakes.

-The following Department lakes are closed to hunting: Elmer, Etling, Raymond Gary, Watonga and Wayne Wallace.
+The following Department lakes are closed to hunting: Elmer, Etling, Raymond Gary and Watonga.

-Wildlife Management Areas (WMAs), including lakes Dahlgren (within Lexington WMA) and Vincent (within Ellis County WMA), are open to waterfowl hunting during applicable open seasons except when they are closed for controlled hunts and unless otherwise closed for other hunting seasons.
+Wildlife Management Areas (WMAs), including lakes Dahlgren (within Lexington WMA), Doc Hollis (within Sandy Sanders WMA; closed to boats) and Vincent (within Ellis County WMA), are open to waterfowl hunting during applicable open seasons except when they are closed for controlled hunts and unless otherwise closed for other hunting seasons.
 Please consult the Public Lands section in the current “Oklahoma Hunting” guide for specific closed dates.

-Waterfowl Refuge Portions (WRP’s), are areas closed to all public use and access from Oct.
+Waterfowl Refuge Portions (WRPs), are areas closed to all public use and access from Oct.
 15–Jan.
 31, except for controlled hunt permittees on days of their hunt, and unless specifically noted otherwise.
 In addition, all shotgun hunting is restricted to federally approved nontoxic shot and the possession of lead shot is prohibited.
-This includes WRP areas at Canton, Fort Gibson, Hackberry Flat, Hugo, McClellan-Kerr, Red Slough and Wister.
+This includes WRP areas at Canton, Fort Gibson, Hackberry Flat, Hugo, McClellan-Kerr (Vann’s Lake and Webbers Falls), Red Slough and Wister.